live-composer/live-composer-page-builder/readme.txt

 We make money from our other business (premium themes) were we use Live Composer as part of a deal, so it's our best interest to improve and update it.

-* Visual Composer â€“ Page Builder for WordPress
+* Visual Composer - Page Builder for WordPress

 Visual Composer is not an open source software, you'll have to follow strict license policies and pay for every service provided.
 One website license for Visual Composer starts from $34, that includes 6 months of support.
 After first 6 months, you will need to buy extra Visual Composer support coverage for $23.80 per year.